infracost/docs/docs/getting_support.md

 ## I found a bug

-Please [create an issue](https://github.com/infracost/infracost/issues/new) and describe the issue.
+Please first [upgrade](/docs#installation) to the latest version of infracost to see if the bug has already been fixed.
+If not, [create an issue](https://github.com/infracost/infracost/issues/new) and describe the issue.

 ## The resource I want isn't supported